JawBlade/Project-Sim/README.md

 - Flask backend serving the web app and handling API requests.
 - Integration with OpenAI API for natural language processing.
-- Text-to-speech functionality using Eleven Labs API for voice responses.
 - Responsive UI styled with Tailwind CSS.
 - Input form with smooth animations and user-friendly design.
 - Easy deployment configuration for cloud hosting (Render.com).
-- Designed with scalability in mind to add more interactive classroom elements.

 ---